 A single fibre-optical ribbon connection per processor FPGA, running through the front panel of the module is provided for this purpose.
-A mezzanine board will be required to interface L1Topo to the CTPCORE module electrically via a small number of LVDS signals at low latency.
+A mezzanine board will be required to interface L1Topo to the CTP electrically via a small number of LVDS signals at low latency.
+In case of serious latency issues such a direct interconnect can be useful if a direct electrical connection into the CTP core FPGA can be made.